sensu/sensu-docs/content/sensu-go/5.16/guides/email-handler.md

 - [Next steps](#next-steps)

 Sensu event handlers are actions the Sensu backend executes on [events][1].
-This guide explains how to use the [Sensu Go Email Handler][3] to send incident notification emails.
+This guide explains how to use the [Sensu Go Email Handler][3] to send notification emails.

 To use this guide, you’ll need to [install the Sensu backend][12] and have at least one [Sensu agent][13] running on Linux.
 You should also [install and configure sensuctl][4].